CS3219-AY2324S1-G04/peerprep_matching_service/README.md

 3. Modify the `.env` file as per needed.
 Refer to [Environment Variables](#environment-variables) for a list of configs.
 4. Create the docker containers by running: `docker compose up`

+room-service has its own read me, check it out over there!

+---

 ## Environment Variables

 ### MONGO